Kumar-Jy/Windows-in-NABU-Without-PC/Partition.md

 ### **${\color{darkorange}1st\space Step - Partitioning}$**
 - Open android file manager, Creat a new folder and rename it to `UEFI`
+- Download [boot-backup-creator.zip]() it will back of android boot.img to cust partition.
 - Download [Moded twrp recovery](https://mega.nz/file/czUjGI4Z#mrzauyw4Pa99bHfX16BD5NH9RUnxf3K9meYVn4EoFGo) and place it to `UEFI` folder.
 - Download and Install [Woa Helper app](https://github.com/Marius586/WoA-Helper-update/releases/tag/WOA), open it, allow root permission, then click on `BACKUP BOOT` and select `ANDROID`.
 - Now press `QUICK BOOT TO WINDOWS` and your device will boot into moded twrp recovery.